guspowell/CV/README.md

 - I can use tools such as Photoshop and Illustrator.
 - A* in A-level art.
 - I have work experience in design, branding and architectural firms.

+### Management Skills

+Whilst studying Economics and Business Management at university, I learnt key management practices, developed practical business skills and gained important experience in working under pressure and meeting deadlines.
+Below are some of the key topics that were covered over the three years.
+Furthermore, whilst on placement at Williams Murray Hamm I was working in client services and gained a great deal of experience in managing creative projects.

+- Business enterprise
+- Global marketing
+- Human resources
+- Technology management

 ## Education